Methodology

 Living expenditure

 Weekly living costs for EU and non-EU domiciled students are estimated using the Student Income and Expenditure Survey (SIES).
-For 2020/10, the average weekly living costs are derived from the ad-hoc release published in support of the Post-18 Review of Education.
+For 2020/10, the average weekly living costs are derived from the ad-hoc release published in support of the Post-18 Review of Education (opens in a new tab).

 The calculation for average weekly living costs is derived from the mean cost of a full-time student living away from home in an academic year (39 weeks).